 In the early nineteenth century the poet John Keats immortalised autumn as the "season of mists and mellow fruitfulness".
 His poem was about Southern England, but still relevant here; we're also gifted with abundant atmospheric moisture during autumn.

-Fungi thrive in warm, damp conditions, so it’s easy to see why this is the time of year to watch out for garden diseases.
+Fungi thrive in warm, damp conditions, so it’s easy to see why this is the time of year to watch out for garden and lawn diseases.

 Fungi spread by means of tiny dust-like particles called spores.
 Fungi produce literally billions of them every day!
 Fascinatingly, spores have the ability to use raindrop splashes to launch themselves into air currents, meaning our gardens are constantly filled with spores circulating through the air.
 If they land on a compatible target plant, the spore can germinate and develop into fungus: but only if there’s moisture around.
 Hence autumn mists, dew, showers and breezes play a big role in encouraging the spread of fungal pathogens.

-Here are some of the most common fungal diseases that are found in the garden:
+Here's a spotlight on the most common fungal diseases that are found in the garden (scroll down for the lawn diseases section):

 Powdery Mildew